CopilotC-Nvim/CopilotChat.nvim/README.md

 - `:CopilotChatDocs` - Please add documentation comment for the selection
 - `:CopilotChatTests` - Please generate tests for my code
 - `:CopilotChatCommit` - Write commit message for the change with commitizen convention

+### Models, Agents and Contexts

+#### Models

+You can list available models with `:CopilotChatModels` command.
+Model determines the AI model used for the chat.
+Default models are:

+- `gpt-4o` - This is the default Copilot Chat model.
+It is a versatile, multimodal model that excels in both text and image processing and is designed to provide fast, reliable responses.
+It also has superior performance in non-English languages.
+Gpt-4o is hosted on Azure.
+- `claude-3.5-sonnet` - This model excels at coding tasks across the entire software development lifecycle, from initial design to bug fixes, maintenance to optimizations.
+GitHub Copilot uses Claude 3.5 Sonnet hosted on Amazon Web Services.
+- `o1-preview` - This model is focused on advanced reasoning and solving complex problems, in particular in math and science.
+It responds more slowly than the gpt-4o model.
+You can make 10 requests to this model per day. o1-preview is hosted on Azure.
+- `o1-mini` - This is the faster version of the o1-preview model, balancing the use of complex reasoning with the need for faster responses.
+It is best suited for code generation and small context operations.
+You can make 50 requests to this model per day. o1-mini is hosted on Azure.

+For more information about models, see [here](https://docs.github.com/en/copilot/using-github-copilot/asking-github-copilot-questions-in-your-ide#ai-models-for-copilot-chat)
+You can use more models from [here](https://github.com/marketplace/models) by using `@models` agent from [here](https://github.com/marketplace/models-github) (example: `@models Using Mistral-small, what is 1 + 11`)

+#### Agents

+Agents are used to determine the AI agent used for the chat.
+You can list available agents with `:CopilotChatAgents` command.
+You can set the agent in the prompt by using `@` followed by the agent name.
+Default "noop" agent is `copilot`.

+For more information about extension agents, see [here](https://docs.github.com/en/copilot/using-github-copilot/using-extensions-to-integrate-external-tools-with-copilot-chat)
+You can install more agents from [here](https://github.com/marketplace?type=apps&copilot_app=true)

+#### Contexts

+Contexts are used to determine the context of the chat.
+You can set the context in the prompt by using `#` followed by the context name.
+Supported contexts are:

+- `buffers` - Includes all open buffers in chat context
+- `buffer` - Includes only the current buffer in chat context

 ### API